Rakhii24/Edumentor-AI/README.md

 ## Acknowledgments

 - Google Gemini for LLM capabilities
-- ChromaDB for vector storage
+- FAISS for vector storage
 - FastEmbed for efficient embeddings
 - Streamlit for rapid UI development
 - PyMuPDF for PDF processing